leonp/thisdaysportion/_notes/2021-02-28-emails-churn-out-bad-html.md

 Emails are notoriously awful when it comes to generating semantic content.
 Here’s what the Hey!
 World service produces.
 No `<p>`s:

-{% include figure.html url="hey-world.jpg" alt="Screenshot of the code produced by Hey World with lots of br tags." caption="I guess the service could parse emails to write out more semantic HTML?" %}
+{% include figure.html url="hey-world.jpg" alt="Screenshot of the code produced by Hey World with lots of br tags." caption="Note: Hey World is very much an experiment at the mo, and I guess it’ll be possible to generate ‘proper’ HTML if it develops." %}

 Also, what happens when I want to include an image in my post, or anything beyond very simple text?